 About me

-I am an award-winning journalist and author.
-My third book - The Anti-Capitalist Book Of Fashion launched in August 2022.
-My previous book, Foot Work – What Your Shoes Tell You About Globalisation, is an exposé of the dark origins of the shoes on our feet.
-My books have been translated into eight languages.
+I am an award-winning journalist and author who investigates the global fashion industry.
+My books include The Anti-Capitalist Book Of Fashion which Vogue selected for the 'Best Fashion Books Of All Time’ and Foot Work – What Your Shoes Tell You About Globalisation an exposé of the dark origins of the shoes on our feet which Nature Journal called 'A pioneering, pugnacious study'.
+My books have been translated into seven languages.

 Media appearances include BBC Breakfast on the Rana Plaza factory collapse, and BBC Woman’s Hour with Jeni Murray.
 Events include the Shakespeare & Co.
 Bookshop in Paris, Barbican panel events, TRAID symposiums, the Appledore Book Festival, the For Books Sake online book club, plus zine fairs, and conferences.